JDElite Flowchart Builder User Guide

 The graphical nodes representing the logical symbols, adopted here, consist of three basic types: entity, relationship and attribute.
 There are some additional derived types as follows:

-- Derived Attribute - defines an attribute based on another attribute.
+- Derived Attribute - defines an attribute based on another attribute

-- Multivalued Attribute - defines an attribute with multiple values.
+- Multivalued Attribute - defines an attribute with multiple values

 - Relationship - defines the type of relation between two entities.
 Usually it corresponds to a primary-foreign key reference.

-- Weak Relationship (also Non-Identifying Relationship - a reference that does not correspond to a primary-foreign key reference.
+- Weak Relationship (also Non-Identifying Relationship) - a reference that does not correspond to a primary-foreign key reference

-Similar to the database modelling, the cardinality defines the number of occurrences of one entity that are associated with the number of occurrences of another entity.
-The cardinality is represented graphically the similar way with crow's foot symbols on the ends of the connections at the entities.
-Here are the six relationships symbols:
+Similar to the database modelling, the cardinality defines the number of occurrences of one entity associated with the number of occurrences of another entity.
+The cardinality is represented graphically by crow's foot symbols at the ends of the connections between entities.

-In general, as it was shown above, there are three cardinality relationships: one-to-one, one-to-many and many-to-many.
+As in Database ERDs, there are three cardinality relationships: one-to-one, one-to-many and many-to-many.